tathyagarg/z3d/README.md

-# Z3D
+# Atom Simulator
-A primitive 3D game engine written in Zig
+A 3D application that helps you simulate some atoms and the forces that act on the, written in zig.